MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 To configure the base lab we'll add users and groups to Active Directory, edit a SAM policy, and a sensitive group in Azure ATP.

-### Hydrate Active Directory users on ContosoDC
+### <a name="bkmk_hydrate"></a> Hydrate Active Directory users on ContosoDC

 To simplify the lab, we automated the process to create fictitious users and groups in Active Directory.
-You can use or modify this script to hydrate your lab's Active Directory environment.
+This script is run as a prerequisite for this tutorial.
+You can use or modify the script to hydrate your lab's Active Directory environment.
 If you prefer not to use a script, you can do it manually.

 As a Domain Admin, on ContosoDC, run the following to hydrate our Active Directory Users: